anthonyharrison/sbom-manager/README.md

 The tool has two main modes of operation:

-1. A repository which maintains the set of components which have been included as part of a release of  a sogftware product.
+1. A repository which maintains the set of components which have been included as part of a release of  a software product.
 2. Tools for quering the inclusion of specific products in a project development to answer some commmon use cases.

 It is intended to be used as part of a continuous integration system to enable regular records of SBOMs to be maintained